amanshah2711/personal-site/server/static/pages/count_stairways.md

 ```

-[^1]: The name spectral being attached is largely credited to David Hilbert and relates to the use of similar methods to study atomic spectra in physics.
+[^1]: The name spectral being attached is largely credited to David Hilbert and his students.
+A surprising coincidence was that physicists later connected tools from spectral theory to quantum mechanics and the study of atomic spectra, making Hilbert's naming scheme remarkably apt.

 [^2]: This ratio has an odd claim to fame because many of its purported appearances in nature, art, and architecture are contested.
-However, certain parts of natures relating to spirals on sunflowers, or proportion of drones to female bees are related to the golden ratio for acknowledged as true.
+However, it seems certain parts of nature such as spirals on sunflowers, or the proportion of drones to female bees have a legitimate connection to the golden ratio.

 [^3]: Though this formula was named after French Mathematician Jacques Phillipe Marie Binet, it was known to famous French Mathematician Abraham de Moivre, one century earlier.